ocour/STM32_ADC_PWM/README.md

 # STM32_ADC_PWM

-Reads values from potentiometer using ADC These values are used to set PWM duty cycle for LED.
+Reads values from potentiometer using ADC.
+These values are used to set PWM duty cycle for LED.

 Uses DMA.